seanmerron/Retirement-Roadmap/README.md

 -  Wash your hands and dishes with cold water.
 The soap does the work, you couldn't touch water hot enough to kill germs.
 -  Turn your hot water heater down to a level that works for you.
 -  Turn the house temp higher in the summer and lower in the winter just wear the right clothing in your house.
 Open your windows to help with a box fan.
 Adjust what you sleep in and number of bed sheets for night time.
+  -  If it's 90-100 degrees out your AC shouldn't be lower than 75-78.
+Insulate your house and find air leaks using an infrared thermometer.
+Close your blinds and curtains during the day on the side of the house facing the sun.
   -  HVAC service plans are a waste of money and large companies usually try to sell you new units instead of a cheap fix.
 Buy cheap air filters and change them as needed.
 -  Some bills offer a lump sum discount vs. monthly payments.
 Take advantage of these if you are sure there is no possibility of canceling within the covered timeframe.
 -  Never buy extended warranties.
 Companies sell warranties because they know they're never used!
 Think about if a warranty is really worth the delayed early retirement next time.